Need another category? Click here or call us at (866) 345-6784.

 Timeline and Other Information

-Fayetteville employers must submit claims to the insurance company within 5 days after an employee’s absence from work or report of injury.
-Once the claim is submitted, the insurer has 14 working days to approve or reject the claim.
-Temporary disability in Fayetteville allows for benefits up to 700 weeks.
-Permanent disability allows for lifelong benefits.
+In Fayetteville, employers are required to submit workers’ compensation claims to their insurance company within five days of an employee’s reported injury or absence from work.
+Once submitted, the insurer has 14 working days to either approve or reject the claim.
+Temporary disability benefits can last up to 700 weeks, while permanent disability may allow for lifelong benefits.

 Why You Should Hire a Fayetteville, North Carolina Workers’ Compensation Lawyer